info201b-sp21/ps-shiny/README.md

 	  file should contain a link to your project on the [shinyapps](http://www.shinyapps.io) server.

-We hope that when you finish this project, you will good enough to go and start your own shiny applications!
+We hope that when you finish this project, you will good to go and start your own shiny applications!

 ### Sidepanel